moulahi-mo/ng-Api-Products/README.md

 # Demo

-> The API is live at  [API Products](https://moulahi-api-products.herokuapp.com/)
+> The API is live at  [API Products](https://ng-moulahi-api-products.netlify.app/)

 > Extensive documentation with examples :
 >   [Documentation](https://documenter.getpostman.com/view/13825305/TWDfCsdr)

-For documentation choose an envirenement for the api docs
+  - Then choose an envirenement for the API docs :

-> " APi Products prod "
+      `APi Products prod `

+      OR

+      `APi Products Dev `

 ```
 -Version: 1.0.0